 * Twitter rallies in premarket after blockbuster results

-* Twitter Inc surged 27 percent to $49 in heavy premarket trading.
-On Tuesday, the social media company reported monthly active users had risen a better-than-expected 24 percent in the second quarter and gave a revenue outlook that was above forecasts.
+* Twitter Inc surged 25 percent to $48.25 in heavy premarket trading a day after reporting that monthly active users had risen a better-than-expected 24 percent in the second quarter.
+The social networking company also gave a revenue outlook that was above forecasts.

 * Among other earnings, American Express Co late Tuesday reported adjusted earnings that were in line with expectations, while WellPoint Inc's earnings beat expectations.